 The STRONG lab is a safe space for co-creation bringing together community scientists, public health, and community partners to address the questions most important for our communities.
-Our efforts underscore positive stories, those of resilience for historically underrepresented communities in public health, a counter to the often negative stereotypes.
-We are especially focused on marginalized communities, those who are at highest risk, those living in poverty and who have a disability.
-We welcome scientists from these communities.
+Our efforts underscore positive stories, those of resilience for public health, a counter to the often negative stereotypes.
+We are especially focused on the communities around us, those who are at highest risk, those living in poverty and who identify with a disability.
+We welcome scientists from all communities.

 Our goal is to give voice to community members and, in so doing, change the face of science.